 We spend a lot of time with that washing machine, don’t we?

-Well, I have no magic secret that makes the chore of laundry disappear (OK, except for hire a laundry service.
-But for me, and maybe you, that’s not a legit option).
+Upfront honesty: I have no magic secret that makes the chore of laundry disappear.
 I don’t have 5 tips to never do laundry again (trust me, I wish I did).

 Hello, Homemade Laundry Detergent!